FRC930/Training_App/README.md

   - **Parent**: The class something inherits from.
   - **Children**: All the classes inheriting from a class.
   - **Class Hierarchy**: The entire representation of classes inheriting eachother.
 (Also known as a class tree)
-  - **Substitutability**: The idea that a child class can effectively replace its parent where it is used.
+  - **Polymorphism** (lit. many change ability): The idea that a child class can effectively replace its parent where it is used.
 (For example, a `Calculator` can still be used as a `Computer` in code, but a `Calculator` has more / different functionality.)

   Inheriting classes is very easy in Java.
 First, create a new class.
 Then, after the class name & *before* the `{`, add `extends `[*parent class name*]` `.
 This should be done in a different / new file than the parent, because you are creating a new class.
 For example, open `Mobile.java`.
 On the third line, it shows how extending works syntactically.